What Is Osgood-Schlatter Disease?

 Osgood-Schlatter disease is an injury that affects your knee area.
 It happens from overuse.
 Repeated physical stress and movement leads to inflammation in the specific point where your shinbone (tibia) meets the tendon from your kneecap (patella).

-It causes a painful lump under the kneecap.
+It causes a painful lump below the kneecap.
 It can affect one or both knees and happens most often in kids who play sports or do activities that involve running, jumping, and changing direction quickly.
 For kids and teenagers who play sports, it’s one of the most common causes of knee pain.

 Osgood-Schlatter Disease Symptoms